gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScannerScannedFileTypes.md

 ```

 ## DESCRIPTION
-The Set-AIPScannerScannedFileType cmdlet sets a list of file types to scan or exclude from scanning by the Azure Information Protection scanner.
+The Set-AIPScannerScannedFileTypes cmdlet sets a list of file types to scan or exclude from scanning by the Azure Information Protection scanner.
 To scan all file types, use `@("*")`.
 To scan only specific file types, specify `.<file name extension>`.
 To exclude specific file types from being scanned, specify `-.<file name extension>`.To reset the list back to defaults, specify `@()`.

 When you specify this list and do not specify a data repository, the list applies to all data repositories that do not have their own list specified.